 Veterinary nursing is a natural choice for those with their minds set on working with animals.
 If you have a passion for animal welfare, then you are likely already familiar with the profession and the important role that veterinary nurses play in raising animal welfare standards.
 You may have had experiences with veterinary nurses by virtue of owning your own pet, or from seeing their work in action on a TV programme.

 Veterinary nurses are vital to the running of a successful veterinary practice, and are responsible for working with veterinary surgeons to provide care and treatment to a variety of different animals such as dogs, cats and rabbits.
-Being a vet nurse can be challenging; the role sometimes involves long and unsociable hours, however the sense of purpose that comes from nursing an ill animal back to health, and the long-lasting friendships fostered whilst working as part of a close knit team, make becoming a veterinary nurse a worthwhile ambition.
+The sense of purpose that comes from nursing an ill animal back to health, and the long-lasting friendships fostered whilst working as part of a close knit team, make becoming a veterinary nurse a worthwhile ambition.

 There are a range of veterinary nurse qualifications available, from Further Education (Level 3 Diploma) through to Higher Education (FdSc and BSc Honours); the College is pleased to offer all of these programmes.